Burning shoulder pain is a common problem and can be extremely unpleasant.

 Pressure on the nerve root due to problems in the disc is a common cause of burning pain in the shoulder.
-It may be caused by:
+Shoulder pain from disc disease may be caused by:

-i) Disc Bulge: when the central gel-like portion of the disc (the nucleus) protrudes out placing pressure on the nerve root
+Disc Bulge: When the nucleus (the central part of the disc) bulges, placing pressure on the nerve root and causing irritation

 Burning shoulder pain that is due to disc disease in the neck usually: